jtebbe/Obstagoon/README.md

 # Obstagoon

+**For the wonderful Linoone documentation generator that works with pokeemerald and not pokeemerald-expansion, please find it here courtesy of huderlem: https://github.com/huderlem/linoone**

 Obstagoon is a static documentation generator for **`pokeemerald-expansion`** and related modern Pokémon decompilation forks.

 It is intentionally **not** a direct Linoone fork in architecture.
 Instead, it is a new backend-first system built around the expansion data model: